-As at 31 March 2013 the discount rate used, in order to calculate the current value of future pension benefits payable is 5.8%.
+As at 31 March 2016 the discount rate used, in order to calculate the current value of future pension benefits payable is x% (to be confirmed by Fund Actuary).

 7. Identification of risks and counter-measures

 Awareness of the risks that may impact on the funding strategy and expectations of future solvency is crucial to determining the appropriate measures to mitigate those risks.